oar-team/batsim/docs/tuto_first_simulation/tuto.rst

 Executing the simulation
 ------------------------
+A Batsim simulation most of the time involves two different processes.

+1. Batsim itself, in charge of simulating what happens on the platform
+2. A decision process, in charge of taking all the decisions about jobs and resources.
+This is where scheduling algorithms are implemented.

+In this tutorial we will use the batsched_ decision process, which is the reference implementation of a Batsim decision process.
-As Batsim simulations involve two different processes, launch two terminals that are both into the tutorial's environment — by running ``nix-shell ./tuto-env.nix`` in the two of them.
+As running the simulation involves two processes, launch two terminals that are both into the tutorial's environment — by running ``nix-shell ./tuto-env.nix`` in the two of them.

 Batsim will be executed in the first terminal.
 First, define an environment variable **EXPE_RESULT_DIR** which contains the directory into which Batsim results will be written —